jm130/dmogdocs/docs/source/user/connecting.rst

 Right-click the session on the left, then select Edit Session.

-In the window that appears, select Network Settings, then click 'SSH gateway (jump host)'
+In the window that appears, change "Remote Host" from dmog.hw.ac.uk to 137.195.249.10

+Then, select Network Settings, then click 'SSH gateway (jump host)'

 In the new window that appears enter the following: